-There will be a graded mid-term in essay format and a final examination in essay, and possibly short-answer, formats.
+There will be a graded mid-term in essay format and a final examination in essay, short-answer, and multiple choice formats.
 The Final Course Grade will consist of the mid-term (15%) and the final examination (85%).

 7. Attendance & Decorum: